MicrosoftDocs/biztalk-docs/his/core/lus-and-sessions2.md

  ![](../core/media/lua1a.gif "lua1a")
 SNA components required for LUA communications

- An LUA application uses a local LU, which uses [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] to communicate with the host system.
+ An LUA application uses a local LU, which uses Host Integration Server to communicate with the host system.
 There are three progressive sessions when Host Integration Server connects to the host node:

 -   The PU-SSCP session, between the Host Integration Server physical unit (PU) and the host's system services control point (SSCP).
 This is used mainly for diagnostic information.
 LUA communications require only the capabilities of PU 2.0.
 Host Integration Server provides these capabilities, plus the additional capabilities included in PU 2.1.